fastify/fast-json-stringify/README.md

 <a name="required"></a>
 #### Required
-You can set specific fields of an object as required in your schema, by adding the field name inside the `required` array in your schema.
+You can set specific fields of an object as required in your schema by adding the field name inside the `required` array in your schema.
 Example:
 ```javascript
 const schema = {